-IV.1 - PHD CANDIDACY AREA READING LIST FOR THE CLASS ENTERING 2018
+IV.1 - PHD CANDIDACY AREA READING LIST

-This is a general Dance Studies reading list to be amended in consultation with the faculty member overseeing the area.
+Please refer to Appendix A: MFA/PhD Reading and Viewing Lists for texts to reference as the general Dance Studies reading list to be amended in consultation with the faculty member overseeing the candidacy area.

 Familiarity with the vast visual resources of the discipline is an ongoing necessity for maintaining literacy in the field.
-The Music and Dance Library at 18th Avenue Library houses an extensive collection of classic and contemporary works, and other important resources are listed on the Library homepage as well as on the Department website in the Toolkit section.
+The Music and Dance Library at 18th Avenue Library houses an extensive collection of scholarship, video recordings, and primary archival source materials, and other important resources are listed on the Library homepage as well as on the Department website in the Toolkit section.
 Among other considerations, all doctoral students for the PhD Qualifying Examination (see Section IV.7) and Direct-Enroll doctoral students for the MFA Comprehensive Examination Research Paper (see Sections III.7.1) will explicitly draw upon these archived and linked materials.
 Students will encounter a varied spectrum of filmed dance through coursework, but are urged to develop a regular viewing practice to become familiar with the ever-expanding visual archive.